 If a construction defect claim is brought to their attention, business owners should:

-- Carefully review the claim to determine what other legal concerns they might face
+- Carefully review the claim

 - Reevaluate the documents and records from that specific project